 And no, I’m not arguing that Chinese Opera be considered classical music.
-What I am suggesting is that we consider Classical Music, in the way we typically discuss and consider it, be considered another form of ethnic music rather than a “universal” and “neutral” genre.
-You know, don’t treat Classical Music, as a field, as we are using the White Male Canon in it.
-Because, that’s kind of what we’re already doing, even in the calls for diversity.
+What I am suggesting is that we consider Classical Music, in the way we typically discuss it, just another form of ethnic music rather than a “universal” and “neutral” genre.
+You know, don’t treat Classical Music as a field the same way we’re using the White Male Canon in it.
+Because that’s kind of what we’re already doing, even in the calls for diversity.

 See, one of the fundamental tenets of postcolonial criticisms is the idea that the marginalized should have a say in how they liberate themselves, lest we’re stuck with a paternalistic colonial “White Savior” phenomenon.

-Interestingly, I remember when the US theater blogospheare was having its diversity debate a few years ago.
-The same sentiment came up in a few authors’ pieces.
-Ian David Moss, in his Creatiquity blog post:
+Interestingly, I remember when the US theater blogosphere was having its diversity debate a few years ago.
+A Common sentiment came up in a few authors’ pieces.
+Ian David Moss, in his Creatiquity blog post, said:

 “I sometimes wonder if some of the motivation behind the drive to diversify audiences for traditionally European art forms comes from a place of wanting to assimilate people of color so that we can all be one, big, happy family – on white people’s terms.”